Kingdom of Denmark vs Republic of Singapore

 Which country has an easier skilled-migration route, Kingdom of Denmark or Republic of Singapore?+

-Kingdom of Denmark’s Pay Limit Scheme (Beloebsordningen) is the dominant skilled route; Republic of Singapore’s Employment Pass (EP) is the dominant skilled route.
+Kingdom of Denmark’s Pay Limit Scheme (Beloebsordningen) requires a salary of at least DKK 552,000/year; Republic of Singapore’s Employment Pass (EP) requires SGD 5,600/month.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.

 Does Kingdom of Denmark or Republic of Singapore have more visa routes without an employer sponsor?+